 - 1. The conduct is alleged to have occurred on or after August 14, 2020; - 2.
 The conduct is alleged to have occurred in the United States; - 3.
 The conduct is alleged to have occurred in Touro's education program or activity; and - 4.
-The alleged conduct, if true, would constitute covered sexual harassment, as defined under Title IX, as: - a. an employee conditioning educational benefits on participation in unwelcome sexual conduct (i.e., quid pro quo); - b. unwelcome conduct that a reasonable person would determine is so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the educational institution's education program or activity; or - c. sexual assault (as defined in the Clery Act); or dating violence, domestic violence, or stalking (as defined in the Violence Against Women Act (VAWA)).
+The alleged conduct, if true, would constitute covered Sex-Based Harassment, as defined in the Grievance Procedure.